VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.2.2 =

 - Add: Slider to control CPU throttle on the VY256 miner.
 Should have added it years ago.
+- Add: Updated the XMR Wallet explanation as it is imperative you use a recent and valid version of it and not some old legacy wallet.
+- Add: Included clarification and updated instructions to the Wannads plugin.
+The offer wall and post back NEED to be on different pages.
+- Change: Default hash per point adjusted to `hash=1000`.
+If your users complain set back to 1024.
+(It's arbitrary)
 - Remove: I have removed the Coinhive menu out of anger at them.
-The shortcodes still work, but I will be depreciated them sometime in the far future.
+The shortcodes still work, but I have decided to no longer support them with their abuse of the XMR network.

 = 2.2.1 =